wmww/Python-plus-plus/guide.md

 ```

 ## Line Endings
-Semicolons are required at the end of statements (except when they're explicitly forbidden). 'keywords' like `do` and `end` do not require semicolons, but having them doesn't break anything.
+Semicolons are required at the end of statements (except when they're explicitly forbidden). 'keywords' like `end` do not require semicolons, but having them doesn't break anything.

 # Blocks
 Code blocks (functions, ifs, etc) start after a `:`.
-On the next line there must be an indentation and then `do`.
-Subsequent lines must maintain indentation until the block is over.
-The block ends with `end` one indent level to the left (lined up with line that started the block).
+Subsequent lines must be indented (same rules as python).
+The block ends with the `end` keyword one indent level to the left (lined up with line that started the block).

 ## Defining Functions
 ```
 def function_name(args):
-	do
 	#define comment // your code here
 end
 ```
 Correct indentation is required.
 Note that `args` is a keyword, not a placeholder.
 This is for a function with no arguments.
 To send arguments to a function:
 ```
 def function_name(args, first_arg, second_arg):
-	do
 	#define comment // your code here
 end
 ```